pythoninthegrass/jupyterlab_devbox/README.md

 ./bootstrap
 ```

-After the bootstrap script completes, you can start the `devbox` and run `jupyterlab`.
+After the bootstrap script completes, you can start the `devbox` and run `jupyter lab`.

 The default token is `devbox`.
 You can change the token by setting the `JUPYTER_TOKEN` environment variable.